kitnil/awesome/README.md

 ## C++

+- [rhubarb-lip-sync](https://github.com/DanielSWolf/rhubarb-lip-sync) - Rhubarb Lip Sync is a command-line tool that automatically creates 2D mouth animation from voice recordings.
+You can use it for characters in computer games, in animated cartoons, or in any other project that requires animating mouths based on existing recordings.
+- [clipp](https://github.com/muellan/clipp) - easy to use, powerful & expressive command line argument parsing for modern C++ / single header / usage & doc generation
+- [argh](https://github.com/adishavit/argh) - Argh!
+A minimalist argument handler.
 - [taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior) - Taskwarrior - Commandline Task Management
 - [fltrdr](https://github.com/octobanana/fltrdr) - A TUI text reader for the terminal.
 - [TextBoxes](https://github.com/MhLiao/TextBoxes) - TextBoxes: A Fast Text Detector with a Single Deep Neural Network